 - Practice where you are weak.
 If you notice you keep hitting the ‘w’ button instead of ‘q’, try deliberately practicing hitting the right keys.
 You can switch back in forth between hitting the two keys as fast as you can and train the muscle memory in your fingers to hit in the right spot each time.

 - Set your balance point.
 When you place your hands at the keyboard, stay conscious of their placement and make sure they are always resting in the same spot.
 This will give you a “balance point” from which to move your fingers and type most efficiently.
 Just like each basketball player has a technique for preparing to shoot accurate free throws, you should have a technique and practice in place to type accurately.

 Okay, it’s time for your next test!
 Using the proper typing technique you learned in this post, take the writing speed test again at the top of this post and see what your results are.

 So what did you score on the test this time around?
 Do you notice a difference using all 10 fingers when you type?

-Share your score in the comments below and see who can score the highest!
+Share your typing speed test results in the comments below and see who can score the highest!